stefanreimers/syntax-highlight/README.md

 # syntax-highlight
-Custom Element to do simple syntax highlighting
+Custom Element to do simple syntax highlighting, 2kb in sizes to help you visualizing code examples on your website.

 ## Installation
 Include the Javascript file (either `syntax-highlight.js` OR minified version `syntax-highlight.min.js`) in your HTML: